Competing Topological Orders in the nu=12/5 Quantum Hall State

-Fig.~\ref{fig:overlaps}b) shows results for the overlaps of BS states with pair wavefunctions optimized such as to yield maximum overlap with the exact ground-state at $\nu=12/5$ and shift $S=2$.
-Comparing to the results in Fig.~\ref{fig:overlaps}a), we find that the region of large overlaps with the exact ground-state becomes wider, while the overlap peaks increase significantly and shift to slightly higher $\delta V_1$.
+Fig.~\ref{fig:overlaps}b) shows the overlaps between the exact $\nu=12/5$ ground-state at shift $S=2$ and the BS states with pair wave functions optimized to yield maximum overlap.
+Comparing to the results in Fig.~\ref{fig:overlaps}a), we find that the overlap peaks increase significantly, become wider, and shift to slightly higher $\delta V_1$.
 The overlaps now reach as high as $0.990(2)$ for $N_{e}=8$ and climb to $0.92(3)$ for our largest system ($N_{e}=14$) at $\delta V_1=0.02$.

-For $\nu=5/2$, the weakly paired states are continuously connected~\cite{Moller08a} to a CF Fermi-liquid state (similar to the one at $\nu=1/2$) at large $\delta V_1$, where the CF formulation becomes virtually exact.
-At $\nu=12/5$, the HH state occurs at a different shift, so it comes as no surprise that the overlap of the BS state decreases for large $\delta V_1$.
-We find a discontinuous drop to zero of the overlap in some cases ($N_{e}=10$ and $14$), indicating level crossings in the ground-state.